moebarox/credit-balance-bot/README.md

 ### New Billing

-Add new billing group
+Add new billing group.

 #### Options

-- `key` - Billing key
+- `key` - Billing key.
-- `billingDate` - Billing date
+- `billingDate` - Billing date.
+The scheduler will run on this date.
 - `billingAmount` - Billing amount.
 This is a group billing amount and will be divided by the number of members.

 #### Examples